The All-New Concord Museum is open Thursday to Sunday from 10:00 am to 4:00 pm!

 In 1991, the Museum constructed a major new addition, designed by Graham Gund, with three changing exhibition galleries, a theater, and upgraded visitor amenities, fully accessible to all audience.
-Today, the Concord Museum is a center of cultural enjoyment for the region and a gateway to the town of Concord for visitors from around the world.
+The Concord Museum serves as a center of cultural enjoyment for the region and a gateway to the town of Concord for visitors from around the world.

-Concord Museum breaks ground for new Education Center!
+Concord Museum breaks ground for a new Education Center!